Skip to content

 Extracting the kubeconfig file

-• A certificate-based kubeconfig is valid for a predefined amount of time, during which it can be used for accessing the corresponding shoot cluster with cluster-admin privileges.
+You can access your shoot cluster using a certificate-based kubeconfig file.
+Such a kubeconfig is valid for a predefined amount of time, during which it can be used for accessing the corresponding shoot cluster with cluster-admin privileges.
 The credentials associated with this type of kubeconfig are client certificates with time-limited validity.
-With the advent of Kubernetes version 1.27, for any new shoot cluster with Kubernetes 1.26 or any shoot cluster with Kubernetes 1.27 and higher, you can issue certificate-based kubeconfig files only.

 Notice that you may set the duration of the kubeconfig file validity.